declan-wu/tinyapp/README.md

 # tinyapp

-As an avid twitter poster, I wonder “How can I fit more non-link text in my tweets?”
+As an avid twitter poster, I wonder “How can I fit more non-link text in my tweets?” <br />
-As a twitter reader, I want to be able to visit sites via shortened links, so that I can read interesting content.
+As a twitter reader, I want to be able to visit sites via shortened links, so that I can read interesting content. <br />

 TinyApp is a application used to shorten links, developed in Node.js,

 ## Getting Started

-In order to get started with this project, you will need to run one one server (your comuputer) for the back-end (Node.js/Express).
-You need to run `npm install` to install all dependencies for back-end.
+In order to get started with this project, you need to run `npm install` to install all dependencies for back-end (Node.js/Express).

 Then navigate to `http://localhost:8080` to view the the TinyApp app.

 ### Prerequisites